-Note: Hookup Help instructions are also accessible via the Excel spreadsheet manual data entry option (see Section 10: "How to Collect Data on a Route").
+Note: Currently, Hookup Help instructions are not accessible on the Excel spreadsheet option.

 Finally, click on the "Finish" button.

 The window shown below will be viewed by re-opening the Reading Configuration Wizard (via the "Templates" button) and selecting the "Rectifier Volts" reading type (via the menu button).